metaperl/freegold-focus/tools/new-user-welcome.rst

   A wide variety of training materials are available in Karatbars, but we only share them person to person.
 So, once a person has signed up in karatbars, here is how they begin training:

-  - First, they
-The first step is for them to
-  get a free replicated website just like yours by visiting `your tools page <http://focus.freegold.biz/tools/{kbid}>`_.
+  1. Get a free replicated website just like yours by visiting `your tools page <http://focus.freegold.biz/tools/{kbid}>`_.

+  2. Watch all the training videos on `your mentor page <http://focus.freegold.biz/trainwith/{kbid}>`_.
+It is very important that you learn about binary compensation plans so be sure to watch every video, including the last one.

+  3. Ask your sponsor if he will be building out your right or left leg.
+Then have your sponsor help you set your placement (don't worry, she will know what this means) to the *opposite* leg.

+  4. Get in the habit of attending the trainings suggested by your sponsor.

+  5. Put things in motion by prospecting, invitation, presentation, follow-up, sign-up and training!!!

 Now that we've covered the overall process on how to build your Karatbars organization, let's reflect a bit.
 In some cases, prospecting and invitation is done in a flash.
-What if a flashy banner ad caught your eye and you clicked on it.
+What if a flashy banner ad caught your eye and you clicked on it?
 Why, all of a sudden you are in front a presentation.
 The first 3 steps of the process have happened without the sponsor even lifting a finger!
-This style of building an organization is known as internet marketing or affiliate marketing and my sponsor
+This style of building an organization is known as internet marketing or affiliate marketing.
+My sponsor
-`Ben Alexander <http://ben.kbgoldintro.com/)>`_ has provided us plenty of banners for that purpose:
+(`Ben Alexander <http://ben.kbgoldintro.com/>`_) has provided us with plenty of banners for that purpose:

   - http://kbgoldintro.com/go/nettools/ads.html
   - http://iwantyoutoprosper.com/general/karatbars-media/

 Now let's again look at the presentation part of building your organization.
-My goal is to make sure that you have adequate presentation material for whatever type of prsopect you may be dealing with.
+My goal is to make sure that you have adequate presentation material for whatever type of prospect you may be dealing with.
 While it is certainly possible to invite your prospect to a webinar, you need to be aware that the speaker lineup varies widely and there may not be a good match between the background of your